contiv/vpp/docs/dev-guide/POLICIES.md

 ingress and egress rules into per-namespace (= pod) ingress local tables and a single ingress global table.

-VPPTCP uses a slightly different representation of policy rule denoted SessionRule (tuple with more entries).
+VPPTCP uses a slightly different representation of the policy rule denoted `SessionRule` (tuple with more entries).
 When put into the context of the target table, ContivRule can be easily mapped to SessionRule(s) - this is implemented by `convertContivRule()` from [session_rule.go][session-rule].

-Session rules are installed into VPP directly through GoVPP (i.e. not using ligato/vpp-agent).
+Session rules are installed into VPP **directly through GoVPP** (i.e. not using ligato/vpp-agent).
 The cache is used to calculate the minimal number of changes needed to apply to get the session rules in-sync with the configuration of K8s policies.